LazoCoder/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 An unbeatable game of Tic Tac Toe.
-The AI uses a tweaked Alpha Beta Pruning algorithm for the decision making.
+The AI uses a tweaked <a href="https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning">Alpha-Beta Pruning</a> algorithm for the decision making.

 # Gameplay